imfing/hextra/exampleSite/content/docs/guide/configuration.md

   {{< /filetree/folder >}}
 {{< /filetree/container >}}

-Include both `favicon.ico` and `favicon.svg` files in your project to ensure your site's favicons display correctly.
+Include `favicon.ico`, `favicon.svg` and `favicon-dark.svg` files in your project to ensure your site's favicons display correctly.

-While `favicon.ico` is generally for older browsers, `favicon.svg` is supported by modern ones.
-The optional `favicon-dark.svg` can be included for a tailored experience in dark mode.
+While `favicon.ico` is generally for older browsers, `favicon.svg` and `favicon-dark.svg` are supported by modern browsers.
-Feel free to use tools like [favicon.io](https://favicon.io/) or [favycon](https://github.com/ruisaraiva19/favycon) to generate these icons.
+Use tools like [favicon.io](https://favicon.io/) or [favycon](https://github.com/ruisaraiva19/favycon) to generate such icons.

 ### Theme Configuration